dotnet/docs/docs/standard/base-types/regular-expression-examples.md

  Provides an example that strips invalid non-alphanumeric characters from a string.

  [How to: Verify that Strings Are in Valid Email Format](../../../docs/standard/base-types/how-to-verify-that-strings-are-in-valid-email-format.md)
- Provides an example that you can use to verify that a string is in valid email format.
+ Provides an example that verifies that a string is in valid email format.

 ## Reference
  <xref:System.Text.RegularExpressions>